MicrosoftDocs/azure-docs-cli/azure-cli-docs/old-and-new-clis.md

 Based on this feedback - along with the growth in the Azure Resource Manager-based configuration model - we improved the CLI experience and now provide a great experience for Azure.
-We’re calling it the Azure CLI 2.0 Preview, now available as a beta on [GitHub](http://github.com/azure/azure-cli).
+We’re calling it the Azure CLI 2.0 (Preview), now available as a beta on [GitHub](http://github.com/azure/azure-cli).

 As we set out to develop our next generation of command-line tools, we quickly settled on some guiding principles:
 - **It must be natural and easy to install:**